Fehmarn Belt fixed link: Financing

 When the Danish Folketing (parliament) ratified the project in March 2009, its cost was estimated at 42 billion DKK (€5 billion).
 This cost included €1.5 billion for other improvements such as electrifying and improving 160 km of railway from single-track to double-track on the Danish side.
 In 2011 this was increased to a total of €5.5 billion (at 2008 prices).
-On top of this there will be cost of at least €1 billion for the German rail connection which will be paid by the German government.
+On top of this there will be cost of at least €1 billion for the German rail connection, which will be paid by the German government.

 The Fehmarn Belt Fixed Link will be financed by state-guaranteed loans, which will be paid by the road and train tolls.
 Denmark will be solely responsible for guaranteeing the funding of the project at an estimated cost of 35 billion kroner or (€4.7 billion) and German participation will be limited to the development of the land-based facilities on the German side.
 The government of Denmark will own the fixed link outright, will be allowed to keep tolls after the loans have been repaid, and will enjoy any employment opportunities at the toll station.
 The fees are also planned to pay for the Danish railway upgrading.

-On the German side, the road will be upgraded to four lanes and the railway to double track and, according to the treaty, paid by the German government without a toll for users.
+On the German side, the road will be widened to four lanes and the railway to double track and, according to the treaty, paid by the German government without a toll for users.

 The European Union has designated this project as one of the 30 prioritised transport infrastructure projects (TEN-T).

 It has committed to a €600 million to €1.2 billion subsidy.
-The project is expected to have 5% rate of return for Europe.
+The project is expected to have a five percent rate of return for Europe.
 Construction estimates covered the period from 1 April 1998 until 2021.

+Land connections

 New Storstrømmen and Fehmarn Sound links

 Two new links are planned.
 One about 1 km long at the Fehmarn Sound and one slightly more than 3 km long at Storstrømmen.
 According to the 2008 Danish–German treaty, the bridges did not have to be replaced, and the double-track railway construction in Germany may be delayed by up to seven years.
 Because of its bad condition, a replacement of the Storstrøm Bridge has been contracted and is slated for completion in 2026.
 The Schleswig-Holstein State Government announced in 2013 it envisioned the construction of a new Fehmarn Sound link or an upgrade of the current Fehmarn Sound Bridge, since it considered the current bridge – with two lanes for road traffic and one track for rail traffic – to be a bottleneck for the German hinterland connection.
 On 3 March 2020, the German Federal Ministry of Transport, the State of Schleswig-Holstein and Deutsche Bahn announced that a new 1.7 km long immersed Fehmarn Sound Tunnel (German: Fehmarnsundtunnel) with four road lanes and two rail tracks, costing approximately 714 million euros, is planned to be built by 2028, while the current bridge will be preserved for pedestrians, cyclists and slow road traffic.